vsimakhin/web-logbook/README.md

 ## [3.7.0] - 03.09.2025

 - New: Added new section `Persons` to track the crew members for the flights @danielkappelle

-## [3.6.1] - 19.08.2025

-- Fix: track is not displayed on the Flight record map
-- Update: Add `numeric` property for Time and Landing fields to show a numeric keyboard on mobile devices for better UX @danielkappelle

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)